EitanHemed/robusta/README.md

 analyses are performed throgh a high-level interface with the R language, using [RPY2](https://github.com/rpy2/rpy2).

-Robusta's API includes most common statistical tests used in the academia and industry:
+Robusta includes a variety of frequent statistical tests and tools used in the academia and industry (most come both with
+    frequentist and Bayesian implementation):
+- Correlation coefficients - Pearson, Spearman, Kendell, $`\chi^2`$,
+    part and partial correlation
+- T-tests - one sample, paired/unpaired samples, Welch, Wilcoxon
-- Anova (Between, within, mixed) - both frequentist and Bayesian
+- Anova - between, within, mixed, Kruskall-Wallis, Friedman
-- T-tests (One sample and paired\unpaired samples)
+- Linear and logistic regression
-- Mixed-Effects Models
+- Mixed-Effects Models (Coming soon)
-- ?

 Along the statistical tools, Robusta offers several tools which are useful for quickly producing publication-ready reports: